 The Maloskalsko Nature Park is a protected area declared in 1997, which lies at the south-western border of the Jablonec nad Nisou district of the Liberec region, partly in the Bohemian Paradise Protected Landscape Area.
 It lies on both banks of the Jizera river, amidst a rich nature full of bizarre rock towns.
 The notional center, according to which the park is named, is the village of Malá Skála.

 The intention to declare this nature park was a result of long-term vain efforts to extend the protected landscape area of Bohemian Paradise on the territory of the municipalities of Malá Skála, Koberovy, Frýdštejn, Líšný and partially also Pěnčín and Železný Brod.

-The axis of this area is the Jizera River.
-From Železný Brod to Turnov it moves in a deeply cut river flood that intersects the second axis of Pojizeří - Ještědsko-Kozákovský ridge.
-These sites are the most valuable sites, some of which have previously been part of a network of protected areas or significant landscape features.
-NPP Dry Rocks, PR Bučiny u Rakous, PP Ondříkovický pseudokrasový systém.
-The scattered village and settlement builds the typical character of this area.
+The axis of this area is formed by the Jizera River.
+From Železný Brod to Turnov, it meanders in a deeply cut river floodplain that crosses the second axis of the Pojizeří - Ještěd-Kozákov Ridge.
+The most valuable sites, some parts of which have already become part of a network of protected areas or important landscape features, are attached to these lots.
+Suché skály NPP, Bučiny u Rakous, PR Ondříkovický pseudo-karst system.
+The scattered development of villages and settlements completes the typical character of this area.